charliejllewellyn/aws-security-workshop/detection/README.md

 Whilst prevention is a vital part of the security within AWS prevention also has the potential to impede good work slowing down delivering and frustrating users.
 Security teams need to be aware of when prevention is appropriate and when detection may be a better methods to track security across an organisation.

 In this module we will explore practices and products to detect changes and security threats and how rto generate alerts on that basis.
-In this module we will use [Amazon GuardDuty](https://aws.amazon.com/guardduty/), [AWS CloudTrail](https://aws.amazon.com/cloudtrail/), [AWS Config](https://aws.amazon.com/config/).
+In this module we will use [Amazon Simple Notification Service](https://aws.amazon.com/sns/), [Amazon GuardDuty](https://aws.amazon.com/guardduty/), [AWS CloudTrail](https://aws.amazon.com/cloudtrail/), [AWS Config](https://aws.amazon.com/config/).

+## Notification

+Since a large part of detection is notify systems and teams about events we'll start by setting up a notification topic

 ## Configuration State